Our Compliant Asset Tokenisation solution is built on rigorous scientific research.

-Redbelly is unique in that it was built through rigorous scientific research and then commercialised.
-The Network today results from peer-reviewed, proven results in the lab from Australia’s most distinguished experts in the field of distributed systems.
+The Redbelly Network results from peer-reviewed, proven results in the lab from Australia’s most distinguished experts in the field of distributed systems.

-Progressing towards a blockchain-empowered future, with the support of the Australian Government, University of Sydney and CSIRO.
+Compliant Asset Tokenisation empowered by Web3 and a revolutionary blockchain, with the support of the Australian Government, University of Sydney and CSIRO.

 Redbelly Blockchain results from more than fifteen years of expertise in the field of distributed systems developed in research institutes among the best in the USA, France, Switzerland and Australia.